We found 4 family medicine practitioners who accept Blue Choice Gold PPO 001 near Luling, TX.

 Dr. Mark Robbins practices undersea and hyperbaric medicine, family medicine, and osteopathic manipulative medicine.
 Dr. Robbins is an in-network provider for Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and Blue Cross Blue Shield Gold, in addition to other insurance carriers.
 He graduated from Philadelphia College of Osteopathic Medicine.
 He is affiliated with Central Texas Medical Center.

-Dr. Jamilla Stone specializes in family medicine.
-She is professionally affiliated with Seton Healthcare Family.
-Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and TriWest are among the insurance carriers that Dr. Stone takes.
-She has an open panel.
-Before performing her residency at AnMed Health, Dr. Stone attended American University of Antigua College of Medicine for medical school.
-In addition to English, she speaks Spanish.
+Dr. Jamilla Stone's specialty is family medicine.
+She is an in-network provider for several insurance carriers, including Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, TriWest, and more.
+After attending American University of Antigua College of Medicine for medical school, she completed her residency training at AnMed Health.
+She speaks Spanish.
+Dr. Stone is professionally affiliated with Seton Healthcare Family.
+Dr. Stone is open to new patients.

 Clinical interests: Diabetes

 Dr. Sule Bilir practices family medicine.
 She attended medical school at Texas A & M Health Science Center College of Medicine.
 She honors several insurance carriers, including Blue Cross Blue Shield Catastrophic, Blue Cross/Blue Shield, and Blue Choice.

 Medicare Patient Age

 Medicare Patient Conditions

 Currently in medical care in the United States, there are four main primary care specialties: family medicine, internal medicine, pediatrics, and geriatrics.
 Internal medicine is primary care for adults, pediatrics is primary care for children and infants, and geriatrics is primary care for seniors.
 Family medicine, the broadest specialty, is primary care for all ages.